ianprime0509/eleventy-plugin-static-jsx/README.md

 wrapped in `RawHtml` so it behaves as `children` normally would in a JSX component.

+**Note:** when writing a JSX template, use the `children` prop for child content (as in standard React convention) rather than Eleventy's `content` to avoid double escaping the output.

 Here's an example of a simple JSX template using just a `render` function which serves as a top-level layout: